© Crown copyright 2018

 Approximately 1,400 residential and 400 commercial properties are at risk from tidal flooding in Exmouth.
-Many of these are considered to be at ‘significant’ flood risk at present.

 The need for a new tidal defence scheme for Exmouth was initially identified as part of a flood risk management strategy for the whole of the Exe Estuary.
 The Environment Agency has been working in collaboration with East Devon District Council since 2015 to develop the scheme and the business case for funding; this culminated in approval of £12 million of government funding in September 2017.

 East Devon District Council is also contributing to the project, and will maintain the defences built on council-owned land in the future.